 Organizing Requires Organization: Proposed structures for success

 The idea of organizing, as we all know, is much harder than theorizing about organizing.
-I raised the idea of expanding the organized coordinated apparatus of MIM(Prisons) to states in a sub-chapter context which weaponizes the public protest to influence policy changes and pressure entrenched power positions to give way.
+I raised the idea of expanding the organized coordinated apparatus of MIM(Prisons) to states in a sub-chapter context.
+This would weaponize the public protest to influence policy changes, and pressure entrenched power positions to give way.

 Yet, regardless of "how" this is supposed to work, the "who," as related to the public, is supposed to work this machinery is absent.
 There is an extraordinary lack in many quarters of the prison population, regarding outside support, who are engaged enough to work this machinery even with direction.
 Within the prison, prisoners are isolated and their access to outside sources of support or even an audience is hampered by a truly oppressive design geared toward just this work.

-I can not and do not expect MIM(Prisons) to produce what may not be possible and completely outside of any of our individual control, i.e. the interest, motivation and will of potential individuals or cadres to engage in this work.
-Yet, there should be a focused effort to attract and organize and mobilize people who have been on the web and who will deem the cause of this work noble enough to apply effort.
+I cannot and do not expect MIM(Prisons) to produce what may not be possible and completely outside of any of our individual control, i.e. the interest, motivation and will of potential cadres to engage in this work.
+Yet, there should be a focused effort to attract, organize and mobilize people who have been on the web and who will deem the cause of this work noble enough to apply effort.

-Finally, there is an extraordinary need to take the hidden means of discipline used by this society and expose all its manifestations to the public.
+Finally, there is an extraordinary need to take the hidden means of repression used by this society and expose all its manifestations to the public.
 There are two reasons for this: 1.
 It de-fangs, embarrasses and exposes its naked shame by putting on blast the unlawful and inhumane abuses of those people who use the shelter of the institution to act as tyrants.
-2. It raises conscious awareness in the public by removing the edicts and cuts of media which claim to be fair and balanced, and demonstrates consistently from a human standpoint the hardships unnecessarily inflicted on a vulnerable population which often put on a public show of toughness; the result of which is the identification needed on a human/personal level to raise outrage.
+2. It raises conscious awareness in the public by removing the edicts, and cuts of media which claim to be fair and balanced, and demonstrates consistently from a human standpoint the hardships unnecessarily inflicted on a vulnerable population, often to put on a public show of toughness.
+The result of which is the identification needed on a human/personal level to raise outrage.

-It's obvious the stagnant and retributive American prison system exists as it is today because it was a social means of controlling people who were deemed not to belong to this society, those who were not "All-American."Webpage should publicize to the public, state by state:
+It's obvious the stagnant and retributive American prison system exists as it is today because it was a social means of controlling people who were deemed not to belong to this society, those who were not "All-American."The webpage should publicize, state by state:

 - Names of abusive staff who either assault or terrorize prisoners or implement abusive policies and tactics.

-- Abusive tactics and policies specifically implemented should be listed and explained for their effect in each state and institution.
-Thus what has been hidden inside prison walls for a century and a half will be exposed to the public.
-Webpage and popular social media campaigns can be interchangeable.
+- Abusive tactics and policies specifically implemented, listed and explained for their effect in each state and institution.

 - Educate the public across states about prison conditions, with their social and class ramifications.